Updated June 9, 2023

 - Create calculated field CountD(category).

-- Drag CountD to text formatting option.
+- Drag CountD to the text formatting option.